-Hillsborough, NJ (February 10, 2026) – Several residents were injured Sunday morning, February 8, after a explosion inside a Hillsborough home.
+Hillsborough, NJ (February 10, 2026) – Several residents were injured on Sunday, February 8, after an explosion inside a Hillsborough home.
 The accident occurred around 9:06 a.m. at a residence located on Long Hill Road, according to officials.

-Hillsborough Police and Fire units arrived after receiving reports of an explosion inside the home with people hurt.
+Hillsborough Police and Fire units arrived after receiving reports of an explosion inside the home, leaving people hurt.
 The explosion caused damage to the living room area, the chimney, interior walls, and the front door of the house.

 Officers and emergency responders quickly removed the residents from the home to prevent further harm.
 Firefighters checked every level of the house to confirm there were no additional hazards.
 Officials stated there was no active fire at the time crews arrived.

-Several people inside the residence suffered minor injuries due to the explosion.
+Several people inside the residence suffered injuries due to the explosion.
 Emergency medical personnel treated the injured residents at the scene.
-Authorities have not released details about the number of people hurt or the exact nature of their injuries.
+Authorities have not released details about the number of people hurt.

 The explosion left visible damage throughout the affected areas of the home.
 Officials did not say whether the house remains habitable following the incident.

-Investigators from fire safety officials and local police are reviewing the cause of the explosion.
+Investigators from fire safety departments and local police are reviewing the cause of the explosion.
 Authorities continue to investigate the incident.

-Our thoughts are with those injured as they recover and address the impact of the accident.
+Our thoughts are with those injured as they recover from this accident.

-What Damages May Be Recovered After a Residential Fire in New Jersey?
-Multiple People Hurt in Residential Explosion on Long Hill Rd
+What Damages Can You Recover After a Residential Fire in New Jersey?

-After a residential fire or explosion in New Jersey, injured homeowners or occupants may be able to seek compensation for a range of losses.
+After a residential fire or explosion in New Jersey, you may be able to seek compensation for a range of losses.
 These damages can include both physical injuries and financial harm tied to the accident.
-The exact damages depend on the circumstances of the fire and how it affected the people involved.
+The exact damages depend on the circumstances of the fire and how it affected those involved.

 Property-related losses often play a major role after a house fire or explosion.
 Damage to walls, floors, furniture, and personal belongings may be included in a claim.
 In some situations, families may need temporary housing if the home becomes unsafe, and related costs may also factor into potential compensation.